 #1 Negative regulator or regulator B- goes to HOUSE bank negative terminal.

 #2 Positive volt sense goes as close to the bank as it can be without the ability to decouple voltage sensing from the bank receiving charge current.
 This means the “C” post of the battery switch is the absolute closest you can get to the battery terminals and be safe.

 Is this ideal?
 No, but if you choose to leave the alternator output/B+ wire passing through the starter cable, via the “C” post of the battery switch, this is the best you can do without toasting the start battery, at some point in time.

 Service Disconnect Switch

-Please remember that any wires leading to the house bank will get fused at the banks positive terminal or within 7″ of it.
-This includes the alternator B+ and regulator positive volt sense wire.
+Please remember that any wires leading to the house bank, or another +12V source, will get fused at the banks positive terminal or within 7″ of it.
+This includes the alternator B+, regulator positive, volt sense positive and the brown ignition wire.
 The alternator B+ feed should be fused at a minimum of 150% of the alternators output rating.

-Wire safe, wire well and your system will perform as it should and in the manner you paid for..
+Wire safe, wire it correctly and your system will perform as it should and in the manner you paid for..